BadeJoey/Yelp_Analyser/README.md

 <br/>
 ![Weekday Weekend Correlation](https://github.com/BadeJoey/Yelp_Analyser/blob/master/Images/week_end_corr.JPG)
 <br/>
 There also seems to be a correlation between price range/review counts and star/review counts.
-We can see this more clearly in the following graphes.
+We can see this more clearly in the following graphs.

 ### Does a higher price or better ratings give you more reviews?
 ![Price Range - Review](https://github.com/BadeJoey/Yelp_Analyser/blob/master/Images/review_price_corr.JPG)
 <br/>
 <br/>
 The price range of the restaurants does affect the review count strongly.
 It peaks at the price range of 3 the second highest in Yelp.
-The reason for this could be that these restaurants are still afforadable for working class people or maybe with the expactation that comes with the price.
+The reason for this could be that these restaurants are still affordable for working class people, or maybe with the expectation that comes with the price.
 <br/>
 <br/>
 ![Stars - Review Count](https://github.com/BadeJoey/Yelp_Analyser/blob/master/Images/review_star_corr.JPG)